lehnertu/CAENels-FastPS-OPCUA/README.md

 Functionality
 =============

 - Provides an OPC-UA server at TCP/IP port 16664.
+- A server responding to UDP packets is listening at port 16665.
 - Access to device data is handled via the provided TCP server (port 10001).
 - Server configuration is loadad from file /etc/opcua.xml

+All functionality necessary to user the supllies to power corrector coils in an accelerator control system environment is provided via OPC UA.
+This does not cover the whole functionality provided by the devices, only the essentials.

+For faster control loops an additional UDP server was implemented which eliminates the protocol overhead associated with OPC UA.

+The server receives packets withh the following content:
+- UInt32 : signature word 0x4C556543 which is checked for the packet to be accepted
+- UInt32 : must be different from 0 to indicate that setpoints should be modified
+- Int64 : current setpoint in uA
+- Int64 : voltage setpoint in uV

+Every received packet showing the correct signature is answered with another packet showing:
+- UInt32 : device status word
+- Int64 : current setpoint in uA
+- Int64 : voltage setpoint in uV
+- Int64 : current readback in uA
+- Int64 : voltage readback in uV

 Project status
 ==============
-The server compiles and runs stabily on the power supply used for the tests.
+The server compiles and runs stabily on all power supplies used for the tests.
-All functionality necessary to user the supllies to power corrector coils in an accelerator control system environment is provided.
-This does not cover the whole functionality provided by the devices, only the essentials.

 Build the server
 ================